orca3/MiniAutoML/README.md

   - For mac, do `brew install grpcurl`
   - For linux, follow the project documentation to download the right binary
   - Use `grpcurl --version` command to verify it has been successfully installed.
+- **JQ**: to simplify the JSON data parsing in shell script, our example scripts use this [JQ](https://stedolan.github.io/jq/) library when parse the return JSON object from our API calls.
+  - For mac, do `brew install jq`
+  - For linux, follow the instruction in [Download jq](https://stedolan.github.io/jq/download/)

 ## Module list